Retroactive continuity: Subtraction

-A notable example of subtractive retconning is the X-Men film series.
-The film X-Men: Days of Future Past features the character Wolverine traveling in time to 1973 to prevent an assassination that, if carried out, would lead to planetary extinction.
+Stories that involve time travel can be used to undo the events of poorly received installments.
+After X-Men: The Last Stand (2006) faced criticism for abruptly killing off characters such as Cyclops and Jean Grey, its sequel, X-Men: Days of Future Past (2014), features the character Wolverine traveling back in time to 1973 to prevent an assassination that, if carried out, would lead to mutant extinction.
+The result of this is a new timeline where Jean and Cyclops never died.